omahs/docs-91/docs/3.tutorials/fts/6-marketplace.md

 <Github language="rust" start="67" end="144" url="https://github.com/near-examples/ft-tutorial/blob/main/market-contract/src/sale.rs" />

-Once the transfer is complete, the contract will call `resolve_purchase` where it will check the status of the transfer.If the transfer succeeded, it will send the FTs to the seller.
+Once the transfer is complete, the contract will call `resolve_purchase` where it will check the status of the transfer.
+If the transfer succeeded, it will send the FTs to the seller.
 If the transfer didn't succeed, it will increment the buyer's FT balance (acting as a refund).

 <Github language="rust" start="146" end="192" url="https://github.com/near-examples/ft-tutorial/blob/main/market-contract/src/sale.rs" />